Tree DNA was used as evidence for the first time in a United States federal criminal trial.

 Get new posts about tree DNA and other TimberCheck™ content:

-For news on the latest legal risk-events in wood product supply chains subscribe to the Timber Risk Report™.
-Get customized location-based alerts when you join TimberCheck™.
+For news on legal risks in wood product supply chains, subscribe to the Timber Risk Report™.
+You can customize location-based alerts when you join TimberCheck™.
 Want to know where in the forest a wood product originated?
-Start a WoodFlow™
+Start a WoodFlow™ mapping.